Spiro Mounds: Caddoan Mississippians

 Most authorities agree that the people of Spiro were Caddoan speaking, but their descendants in historic times are difficult to identify.
+Archaeologists describe the cultures that built and used Spiro and surrounding sites as the Arkansas Valley Caddoan culture.
+The Caddoan people occupied the Red River Valley in Louisiana, and the river's tributaries in Louisiana, Arkansas, Texas, and Oklahoma.
 Anthropologists speculate that the Caddo Confederacy, Wichita, Kichai, or non-Caddoan Tunica, could be their descendants.
-However, the cultures of all these peoples, when encountered by the Spanish and French in the sixteenth and seventeenth centuries, were substantially different from that of Spiro.
+However, the cultures of all these peoples, when encountered by the Spanish and French in the 16th and 17th centuries, were substantially different from that of Spiro.

 Under the Native American Graves Protection and Repatriation Act, the Caddo Nation of Oklahoma and the Wichita and Affiliated Tribes (Wichita, Keechi, Waco and Tawakonie) are recognized by the U.S. Federal government, cultural anthropologists, and archaeologists as the cultural descendants of the builders of Spiro Mounds.

 When the Spanish conquistador Hernando de Soto led a military expedition into what is now the southeastern United States in the 1540s, he encountered Native American groups including the Tula people, who lived near the Arkansas River. de Soto's forces also encountered numerous Caddo villages.
 Composed of many tribes, the Caddo were organized into three confederacies, the Hasinai, Kadohadacho, and Natchitoches, which were all linked by similar languages.

 At the time of de Soto's conquest, the Caddoan peoples occupied a large territory.
 It included what now is eastern Oklahoma, western Arkansas, northeastern Texas, and northwestern Louisiana.
 Anthropologists have thought that the Caddo and related peoples had been living in the region for centuries and that they had their own local variant of Mississippian culture.

 Recent excavations have revealed more cultural diversity than scholars had expected within that region.
 The sites along the Arkansas River, in particular, seem to have their own distinctive characteristics.
 Scholars still classify the Mississippian sites found in the entire Caddo area, including Spiro Mounds, as "Caddoan Mississippian".

 The Caddoan Mississippian region contained many towns in addition to Spiro, including the Battle Mound Site.
 Scholars have determined that Battle Mound, lying along the Great Bend of the Red River in southwest Arkansas, was a larger site than Spiro.
 Little excavation has been conducted there to date.
 The Caddoan Mississippian towns had a more irregular layout of earthen mounds and associated villages than did towns in the Middle Mississippian heartland to the east.
 They also lacked the wooden palisade fortifications often found in the major Middle Mississippian towns.
 Living on the western edge of the Mississippian world, the Caddoan may have faced fewer military threats from their neighbors.
 Also, their societies may have had a somewhat lower level of social stratification.

 The Spiro people probably were speakers of one of the many Caddoan languages.
 The Caddoan languages once had a broad geographic distribution, but many are now extinct.
 The modern languages in the Caddoan family include Caddo, Wichita, Kitsai, Pawnee, and Arikara languages.
 Wichita and Kitsai are both extinct.